Insurance Fraud and Digital Identity Verification

 What is Digital Identity Verification?

-• Two-Factor Authentication (2FA): Requiring two different methods of identification, such as a password and a verification code sent to a mobile device.
+• Two-Factor Authentication (2FA): requiring two forms of identification, such as a password and a one-time code that is sent to a mobile phone.

 The Future of Digital Identity Verification in Insurance